truthful & new

 Where is 147th St. Anyway?

 147th Street Studio is in Montgomery Iowa, a rural small town setting minutes from Spirit Lake, Okoboji and the Iowa Great Lakes.
 Gravel roads lined with trees, old buildings, barns and fences, fields and wild flowers provide a comfortable setting and exceptional backgrounds for photos.
 All the bustling activity and spectacular views of the Iowa Great Lakes are short moments away.
-The modest but well equipped indoor studio at this rural location provides the means to offer fair rates and a better product to our clients and new friends.
-There is no main street downtown location.
-We can do the same things here and the schedule doesn't have to be full to pay the rent.
-It's really quite wonderful.
-The concentration here is on great photos, especially those with people in them!
-Sessions here are by appointment only.
-Many sessions are away from the studio or on evenings and weekends.
+The modest indoor studio has been converted to an editing studio.
+That is due to more interest in outdoor and on site shooting requests.
+Well, it's all about devoting ourselves to a better product for our clients and new friends.
+There is still no main street downtown location.
+We can do the same things here or wherever we go.
+The concentration is on great photos, especially those with people in them!
+Sessions are by appointment.
+Many sessions are away from the studio and on evenings and weekends.
 The little 147th Street Studio is not heavily advertised, but it's no great secret either.
 If 147th Street images speak to what you think photography should be, you will find your way here.
 Oh, and if you need any help with that, here's the Google Map !

 Who Is That Lady With A Camera And Where Did She Come From?